-NOI decreased primarily due to the expiration of the lease associated with the sole tenant at 9320 Excelsior Boulevard, and the property's designation as a redevelopment asset during the first quarter of 2024.
+NOI decreased primarily due to the expiration of the leases associated with the sole tenants at two projects: 9320 Excelsior Boulevard, and One and Two Meridian.
+Both projects have been designated as redevelopment assets during the first half of 2024.